pymc-devs/pymc/docs/source/contributing/developer_guide.md

 ### Random Variable

-From the above session, we know that when we call e.g. ``pm.Normal('x', ...)`` within a Model context, it returns a random variable.
+As we have seen, when we call e.g. ``pm.Normal('x', ...)`` within a Model context, it returns a random variable.
-Thus, we have two equivalent ways of adding random variable to a model:

 ```python
 with pm.Model() as model: